evanhzh/programmingproject/_posts/2017-5-11-Using-GitHub-Pages-as-a-landing-page-while-writing-your-blog-contents-on-Medium.md

 After setting up a working site on GitHub pages, I realized that even though GitHub Pages are simple but personally, blogging on Medium would be much simpler when I can quickly add images onto my blog contents without worrying about sorting my image files in the correct folder and renaming them correctly.

->In this way, I could focus on writing and styling easily.
+>This way, I could focus on writing and styling easily.
 Essentially, it is sort of a hybrid of Medium+ GitHub pages.

 For those who want to take advantage of Medium’s large audience base, while, at the same time, want to keep a landing page, you could easily set a predefined variable at the front matter between the triple dashes like so:

 _Update: I also could add the same image that is on Medium on this blog by copying the image address.
 I will not need to host my image files anywhere!
 This solution is a bit quirky but it works like a charm!
 I didn't figure it out until a couple of weeks later publishing this post._

 Finally, add a href tag in your _includes file (or anywhere logically) with the link
 ```html